Teen Craft & Trade Intensives

 Instructor: Colin Urbina BB ’11

 Class Description: This week-long intensive focuses on the basics of bookbinding structure and design.
 Students will make some non-adhesive structures and case bindings while utilizing different sewing variations, covering, and cutting techniques using different materials, tools, and equipment to create a uniquely designed series of books.
+Students will create paste paper and marbled paper on the first day of class.

 Instructor Bio: Colin is a graduate of the NBSS Bookbinding program and runs Low Mountain Bindery in Boston’s Fort Point neighborhood.
 He has studied books since 2002 and has been a professional bookbinder since 2011.
 Colin is a proud graduate of Hampshire College, Simmons College’s GSLIS program, and North Bennet Street School.
 In addition to his formal education, he has attended workshops with many talented and innovative binders.
 In his shop, he makes and repairs books, crafts boxes to hold special books, and enjoys doodling in his spare time.